stephenkiilu/perceptron/README.md

 # Perceptron

-This repository is about Perceptron, a course I took while pursuing the African Master’s in Machine Intelligence (AMMI) at the African Institute for Mathematical Sciences (AIMS) Senegal.
+A course I took while pursuing the [African Master’s in Machine Intelligence (AMMI)](https://aimsammi.org/) at  the [ African Institute for Mathematical Sciences (AIMS) Senegal](https://aims-senegal.org/).